EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 ### Updating the Allowed Access Configuration for Confidential Data Workspace VMs

-See [router-docs.md](router-docs.md) for documentation on updating the allowed access configuration for Confidential Data Workspace VMs.
+See [Router Configuration](router-docs.md) for documentation on updating the allowed access configuration for Confidential Data Workspace VMs.

 ### Create a VM